 It is also possible that someone (or a group of people) will challenge your Will after your death.
-Typically those bringing a claim will have been excluded from the Will, or feel they were entitled to a more generous inheritance, and so may argue that you didn’t understand the implications of your actions when you made your Will.
+Typically those bringing a claim will have been excluded from the Will or feel they were entitled to a more generous inheritance.
+They may argue that you didn't understand the implications of your actions when you made your Will.

 If you are found to have been unduly influenced when making your Will, it could be deemed invalid.
 If you are concerned about this, you should get independent legal advice.

 You must sign your Will in the presence of two independent witnesses.
 These two witnesses must then also sign the Will in your presence.

 This is one of those areas where mistakes are often made, as there are certain rules around signing a Will that you need to follow.
 For example:

 - Your witnesses preferably should be over the age of 18 (although legally they don't have to be), they must be of sound mind and, for obvious reasons, must not be blind.